 Review of Ocean Odyssey

-MS Ocean Odyssey cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel scheduled for delivery in May 2022.
-The vessel is owned by SunStone Ships (USA) and will be operated under charter by an yet unknown cruise company.
-This is the fourth unit in a series of four "Ulstein CX103" design (Infinity-Class) expedition vessels, with sisterships Greg Mortimer (2019), Ocean Victory (2020) and Ocean Explorer (2022).
+MS Ocean Odyssey cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel scheduled for delivery in March 2022.
+The vessel is owned by SunStone Ships (USA) and will be operated under charter by a yet unknown cruise company.

-The patented ULSTEIN X-BOW design is one of the unusual for expedition ship features, The vessel also utilises the latest technologies in naval engeneering.
-The ship is technically managed by Cruise Management Intl, Miami.
-CMI Leisure, Miami handles hotel operations.
+Ocean Odyssey is the fourth in a series of ten "Ulstein CX103" design (Infinity-Class) expedition vessels, with sisterships Greg Mortimer (2019-Aug), Ocean Victory (2020-Sept), Ocean Explorer (2021-Feb), Sylvia Earle (2021-Oct), Ocean Discoverer (2022-Sept), Ocean Albatros (2022-Oct) plus 4 more (TBN) units.
+The patented ULSTEIN X-BOW design is one of the unusual for expedition ships features, The vessel also utilizes the latest technologies in naval engineering.
+The ship is technically managed by Cruise Management International (Miami-based passenger vessel/fleet management company).
+CMI Leisure Miami handles hotel operations.

 With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Ocean Odyssey has icebreaking capacity 1 m (3 ft) and complies with maritime industry's latest polar code requirements and specifications.
 The boat offers unprecedented levels of safety and environmental protection.